programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ## Overview

-In this lesson, we will provide an introduction to a simulation method called 'Agent-Based Modeling' (often abbreviated to ABM), via an Agent-Based Model of a historical letter-sending network, implemented with the Python package `mesa`.
+In this lesson, we will provide an introduction to a simulation method called 'Agent-Based Modeling' (often abbreviated to ABM), via an Agent-Based Model of a historical letter-sending network, implemented with the Python package mesa.

 The historical case that inspired this lesson is the '[Republic of Letters](https://en.wikipedia.org/w/index.php?title=Republic_of_Letters&oldid=1240959647)', an [early modern](https://en.wikipedia.org/wiki/Early_modern_period) network of scholars who wrote to each other extensively, thereby fertilizing each other's thinking.
 It has already been extensively studied with digital methods[^1][^2].
 Using our Agent-Based Model, we want to better understand the social dynamics of this correspondence network and how it was able to shape the scientific thought of the time.